Korea transport institute

 ||National Road Network, Publicity, Transport Safety

 A new insight into the planning and management of road facilities will be needed in response to the diverse and complex needs of road users in recent years.
-In addition, it is considered that there are various discussions on securing the publicity of the national road network which is emerging socially, and it is time to need improvement alternatives to approach these values.
-We hope that the results of this study will contribute to the development of this road policy and we wish that it will be the basis for future research.
+In addition, it is considered that there are various discussions on securing the publicity of the national road network which is emerging socially, and it is time for improvement alternatives to approach these values.
+We hope that the results of this study will contribute to the development of this road policy and that it will be the basis for future research.